 But what about us poor chaps who bought our homes several years ago when such a trend was not at all prevalent?
 Sure, Wi-Fi is a solution, but it is unsuitable for some of today’s bandwidth hungry applications such as high-definition or 4K video streaming.
 Of course you could hire someone to cover your home completely with super-high-speed Wi-Fi which is available today, but the costs can approach and even surpass those of re-cabling from scratch.
 How can we enjoy a similar quality of Internet connectivity without having to dig into our walls and run Ethernet cabling throughout?
 Is there a cheaper solution?

 Power-line communication is a method that allows you to use the internal electrical cabling of your home to carry data in addition to the AC power it already provides.
 In essence, it allows you to have a network jack wherever you have a main socket.
 Just plug in a Power-line device at your Internet modem and another wherever you want to have a network jack and you instantly have a wired connection to the Internet.
 In the past, the cost was too high and the quality was too low.
 Recently, however, this technology has improved drastically and even though it may be known as the poor man’s structured cabling, its performance can be exceptional.
 It all depends on the quality of your electrical cabling.
-If it’s up to British standards from an accredited British cable supplier for example, then the quality of the network is expected to approach that of a conventional structured cabling infrastructure.
+If it’s up to American or British standards from an accredited American or British cable supplier for example, then the quality of the network is expected to approach that of a conventional structured cabling infrastructure.